40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-outbound-connections.md

 Outbound connections are considered the connections coming from the internal subnets within the VNET or peered VNETs via the FortiGate towards the internet.

 To direct traffic to the FortiGate NGFW routing needs to be adapted on Microsoft Azure using User Defined Routing (UDR).
 With UDRs the routing in Azure can be adapted to send traffic destined for a specific network IP range to a specific destination such as Internet, VPN Gateway, Virtual Network (VNET), ...
 In order for the FortiGate to become the destination there is a specific destination called Virtual Appliance.
-Either the private IP of the FortiGate or the private IP of the internal Load Balancer is provided.
+Either the private IP of the FortiGate or the frontend IP of the internal Load Balancer is provided.
 More information about User Defined Routing can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview)

 In this design an Azure Standard Load Balancer Internal is used with a specific feature called HA Ports.
 This feature allows fast failover between the different members of the FortiGate HA custer for all TCP, UDP and ICMP protocols.
 It is only available in the Standard Load Balancer and as such all load balancers connected to the FortiGate need to be of the Standard type.
 ALso the public IPs connected to the Fortigate need to be of the Standard type.
 These is no possibility to migrate between basic and standard public IP sku's.
 More information about HA Ports can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-ha-ports-overview)